Official websites use .mil

 Upon selection to the engineering duty community in 1996, he attended the Naval Postgraduate School where he earned a Master of Science in Mechanical Engineering.
 He also completed the Total Ship Systems Engineering Curriculum and became a California State Licensed Professional Engineer.

-Currently, Anderson serves as program executive officer, Ships, where he is responsible for Navy shipbuilding for surface combatants, amphibious ships, logistics support ships, support craft, and related foreign military sales.
+Anderson most recently served as program executive officer, Ships, where he was responsible for Navy shipbuilding for surface combatants, amphibious ships, logistics support ships, support craft, and related foreign military sales.

 Google Translation Disclaimer